 Let It Be will run at the London Pavilion for five weeks until Tuesday June 23, when it is replaced by the Mick Jagger film Ned Kelly.
 Meanwhile in Liverpool, the northern premiere takes place with a comparatively quiet, invitation only, event at the Gaumont in Camden Street, London Road.
 (The screenings at both cinemas commence at 8:45pm.)
 Let It Be will eventually go on to be released in 100 major cities around the world.

-The film received mixed reviews and has a love-hate relationship with fans as well as the group (probably more hate than love).
+The film received mixed reviews and has endured a love-hate relationship with fans as well as the group.
 But the importance of the film and these sessions in the band’s — and music history (see: Rooftop) — can’t be diminished.